kaustubhshan27/SmartWatch/README.md

 ## Project Description

 Implemented a smart wearable in the form of a wrist watch.
-NodeMCU is used to upload data such as temperature, humidity, real time
-GPS coordinates and ground speed of the individual to thingspeak.com.
-The features provided by thingspeak.com are used to display data in the form of graphs and real time data in a web based UI.
-Google Maps API is used to pinpoint the location using the GPS coordinates.
+An OLED screen is used to display date, time, temperature, humidity and speed to the user.
+NodeMCU is used to upload data such as temperature, humidity, real time GPS coordinates and ground speed of the individual to seperate fields on ThingSpeak.
+The features provided by the ThingSpeak platform are used to display data in the form of graphs and real time data on a web based UI.
+Google Maps JavaScript API is used to pinpoint the location using the GPS coordinates received from the GPS module.
 The web based UI is hosted on Github.

 ## Components Used